Ossitech/M5StickRangeFinder/README.md

 ## Usage
 Turn the device on by pressing the reset button on the M5 Stick.
-The screen will show you the measured distance in cm/m.
+The screen will continuosly show the measured distance in cm/m.
 The unit will change depending on the distance value to make the result more readable.
 The battery percentage is shown at the top right corner.
 At the bottom of the screen the signal strength and the temperature of the range finder chip can be found.
 The temperature unit is °C.
+To turn the device back off, press the M5 main button.

 ## Hardware setup
 You basically only need: